CIBC-Internal/python/Doc/library/ftplib.rst

    parameter specifies a timeout in seconds for blocking operations like the connection attempt (if is not specified, the global default timeout setting will be used). *source_address* is a 2-tuple ``(host, port)`` for the socket to bind to as its source address before connecting.
+The *encoding* parameter specifies the encoding for directories and filenames.

-   :class:`FTP` class supports the :keyword:`with` statement.
-Here is a sample on how using it:
+   The :class:`FTP` class supports the :keyword:`with` statement, e.g.:

     >>> from ftplib import FTP
     >>> with FTP("ftp1.at.proftpd.org") as ftp:
     ...     ftp.login()
     ...     ftp.dir()
-    ...
+    ... # doctest: +SKIP
     '230 Anonymous login ok, restrictions apply.'
     dr-xr-xr-x   9 ftp      ftp           154 May  6 10:43 .
     dr-xr-xr-x   9 ftp      ftp           154 May  6 10:43 ..